oclif/oclif.github.io/website/blog/2020-05-05-introducing-custom-help-classes.md

 title: Customizing Help in oclif
 ---

-Today, we are excited to introduce custom help classes!

 Out of the box oclif provides a great help experience for both single and multi-command CLIs via [@oclif/plugin-help](https://github.com/oclif/plugin-help).

 But what if, as an oclif developer, you want to customize some or all of the output?

-Starting in `@oclif/command@vX.X.X` which packages v3 of `@oclif/plugin-help`, you can now customize your CLI's help output by implementing the abstract `HelpBase` class.
+Starting in `@oclif/command@vX.X.X` which packages v3 of `@oclif/plugin-help`, you can now customize your CLI's help output by implementing the `HelpBase` abstract class.

+## Getting started with custom help

 If you have not done so yet, update `@oclif/command`.

 ```
 $ yarn add --latest @oclif/command
 ```

-To get started, first define the filepath to your help class in oclif config in package.json.
+To get started, first define the filepath to your help class in oclif's config in package.json.
 This is a relative path to the help class, without a file extension.

 For this example, the help class will be created in a file at "[project root]/src/help.ts".